Why Do You Love Me (Charlotte Lawrence song): Background

-Lawrence has described her approach to songwriting as emotionally driven, often drawing from darker themes even in upbeat tracks.
 Speaking about "Why Do You Love Me", she stated that she finds it easier to write about sad emotions and enjoys the contrast of pairing them with energetic production.
 Emphasizing the importance of creative risk-taking, Lawrence noted that she never wants to "play it safe" when it comes to making music.

-Composition
+Composition and reception

-"Why Do You Love Me" is a dark-pop track that contrasts emotionally charged lyrics with bright, melodic production.
+"Why Do You Love Me" is a dark-pop song that contrasts emotionally charged lyrics with bright, melodic production.
 Opening with the line "I hate your friends, I hate your mom and dad, I guess they hate me back", the song sets a confrontational and self-aware tone, exploring the complexities of romantic frustration through a lens of teenage angst and vulnerability.
 Produced by Andrew Watt and Ryan Tedder, the track features staccato guitar riffs, pulsing basslines, and synth-laced melodies.

-The brooding production—crafted by Tedder and Watt, recognized for his work with Post Malone and Lana Del Rey—instantly captivates listeners.
-Watt's extensive contributions to hits such as 5 Seconds of Summer's "Easier" and Shawn Mendes and Camila Cabello's "Señorita" highlight the significance of this collaboration, emphasizing Lawrence's rising prominence.
-Critics noted that the song flips the narrative of idealized young love, presenting a more defiant and emotionally complex perspective.
+Atwood Magazines Luke Pettinan noted its brooding production, crafted by Tedder and Watt, instantly captivates listeners.
+Katy Hills of The Line of Best Fit noted that the song flips the narrative of idealized young love, presenting a more defiant and emotionally complex perspective.